antibrand/wizard/README.md

 If you have multiple demo imports, then just define multiple arrays with appropriate data.
 For an example of two predefined demo imports, please look at the `wizard-filters-sample.php` file.

-#### Redux framework import

-If you are using the Redux Framework in your theme, then you can import it as well.
-Please look at the `wizard-filters-sample.php` file for an example on how to define the Redux import files.

 ### 5. Add filters

 Inside the package download exists a `wizard-filters-sample.php` file which includes examples of the different filters you may use to modify the wizard.
 A primary example would be to use to `wizard_generate_child_functions_php` filter to modify the contents of the generated child theme's `functions.php` file.